sparkfun/SparkFun_RTK_EVK/docs/hardware_overview.md

 There is also an output power pin for 3.3V on the I/O screw terminal.

-* **3V3** &mdash; This pin is the output of one of the 3.3V voltage regulators (specifically the AP7361C).
+* **3V3** &mdash; This pin is the output of one of the 3.3V voltage regulators.
 Note that this is only connected to the secondary power.
-This net is connected to the microSD card socket, ZED-F9P, NEO-D9S, LARA-R6, USB Hub, MagJack RJ45 connector's LEDs, and WIZnet 5500.
+This net is also connected to the microSD card socket, ZED-F9P, NEO-D9S, USB Hub, MagJack RJ45 connector's LEDs, and WIZnet W5500.

 <div style="text-align: center;">
   <table>